 being taking from the day’s date.
 Because consecutive numbers have very different number theoretic properties, the images vary quite a bit from day to day.

-Here’s a sneak peak at what the exponential sum for Christmas will be this year.
+Here’s a sneak peek at what the exponential sum for Christmas will be this year.